Blog

 • Enables colleagues to easily access each other, collaborate and create

-• Physical resources are used efficiently
+• Physical resources are used efficiently, accounting for both sustainability goals and workforce needs

-How to Make a Connected Workplace
+How to Create a Connected Workplace with a Hybrid Work Model

 Being able to run a connected workplace with a hybrid model means accounting for flexible workers.
 This includes (1) having a mix of flexible workspaces for your employees; (2) establishing hybrid workplace best practices and protocols; and (3) being able to properly manage flexible workspaces.